News

 The regulatory landscape has evolved to address emerging challenges, such as the increasing importance of interdisciplinary collaboration and the ethical implications of technological advancements in healthcare.

-Throughout its history and into the 21st century, the GMC has played a pivotal role in shaping the trajectory of medical practice in the UK, adapting to the dynamic nature of healthcare and continuously working towards excellence in patient care.
+Throughout its history and into the 21st Century, the GMC has played a pivotal role in shaping the trajectory of medical practice in the UK, adapting to the dynamic nature of healthcare and continuously working towards excellence in patient care.

 Why is GMC Important?
 What Happens if You Don't Register?